 The Swiss girl that named Gabriela* (in yellow t-shirt) and her friend sat in one corner of the campus.

 But the most stunning looking Swiss student of all had to be Maria* (not to be confused with Maria Luchinger).
-She was a tall and slim girl, with fair skin, blue eyes, blonde hair, and attractive looking face.
+She was a tall and slim girl, with fair skin, blue eyes, blonde hair, and attractive Germanic looking face.
 She would truly wow everyone both on and off the campus.
 Even better was the fact that she was a friendly, affable, and approachable person.
 She was anything but arrogant; indeed she always smiled to everyone.
 Rumor has it that she was either a former airline stewardess, or maybe used to work as photo model back in Switzerland.

-Since then, I would mostly spend my break time more with these Swiss students.
+Since then, I would mostly spend my break time with these Swiss students.
 The main reason was to combat my lack of confidence in dealing with westerner.
 By being around with them, I feel like I’m equal to them, not an inferior being.
 They seem to be happy with my presence, and indeed they are curious about my country and culture, as some had never been to South East Asian countries.
 This makes me feel proud for being Indonesian.

 I also began to pick up and grasp some habits of the Swiss students, mostly through Heinz.
 I began to learn how they implement discipline without abuse and punishment.
 The key is commitment.
 Choose whatever that can motivate you (something that you like, not what you feared) to achieve something.
 This is the key on how the Swiss can be a developed country.
 Everyone works according to their main key interest, and develop their talent and potentials into something that can be used to advance their country.
-Stark contrast with what I saw in Indonesia at that time where people must conform to government’s ambition with disastrous result.
+Stark contrast with what I saw in Indonesia at that time where people must conform to government’s ambition with disastrous result on their personal life.

 Another habit that I pick up from Heinz was block hand writing.
 When I first come to Australia, my hand writing was akin to scribble.
 It was quite poor quality, and some found it hard to read.
 But upon knowing that Denise was interested with Heinz, I tried to emulate him as much as possible.
 Ranging from cleanliness, attitude, and of course writing style.
 I began to try to write in neat and tidy block writing.
 At first, my writing was wobbly.
 But after several days, I gain confidence to adopt block style writing permanently.
 Not as tidy as Heinz’s but much better than previous scribble writing style.

 A few weeks later, we moved to higher class again.
 This time, our teacher is a male named Milo Bogdanovich.
 He is Australian of Macedonian descent, where his parents migrating from that country to Australia in 1960s.
 Although he was born and grew up in Australia, he didn’t detach himself from his roots.
-He spoke fluent Macedonianan and still held dual of Macedonia and Australia citizenship.
+He spoke fluent Macedonianan and still held dual Macedonia and Australia citizenship.
 Heinz, who understood some Macedonian words, occasionally joked in that language with Milo.